Orchid Daze:

 About the Exhibition

-Orchid Daze, the Garden’s annual celebration of its beloved signature plant collection, opens on Valentine’s Day with a dazzling burst of color and fragrance filling gallery-like spaces.
+Orchid Daze: Living Canvas, the Garden’s annual celebration of its beloved signature plant collection, dazzles through April 12 with a burst of color and fragrance filling gallery-like spaces.

 The exhibition transforms the Fuqua Conservatory and Orchid Center into three interlocking modernist galleries featuring vibrant orchid hybrids and culminates in a sumptuous display of the Garden’s permanent collection of species orchids.
 The latter, representing 2,000 species, is extraordinary in depth and breadth, reflecting the Garden’s commitment over the past 38 years to building its flagship plant collection.